ftsrg/gamma/tutorial/README.md

 ## Installation
 Install Gamma using the following instructions.

-Gamma is tested to work with Eclipse Photon.

 - Download a new Eclipse IDE for [Java and DSL Developers package](https://www.eclipse.org/downloads/packages/release/2018-09/r/eclipse-ide-java-and-dsl-developers).
 - Install the following two packages.
 The _Install_ window can be opened via the _Help > Install New Software..._ menu item.
 In the _Install_ window click _Add..._, and paste the necessary URL in the _Location_ text field.
   - Install VIATRA 2.1.0 from update site http://download.eclipse.org/viatra/updates/release/2.1.0